IARCbioinfo/mutspec/docs/mutspec_annot.md

 Filenames must be &#60;= 31 characters and should not contains "." in their suffix.

 Files should contain at least four columns describing for each variant: the chromosome number, the start genomic position, the reference allele and the alternate alleles.
-These columns can be in any order.
+These columns can be in any order and other columns may be present.

 If multiple input files are specified as input for the tool, they should be from the **same genome build** and in the **same format**.